-Introduction 2
+Introduction

-Background to the Laboratory Module 2

-General Timetable for Laboratory Module 3

-Introduction to the ABLE workshop 3
+Introduction to the ABLE Workshop

-Expression Vectors 3

-The Expression Vector, pGEX-KG 4

-Protocol 1 - Overexpression of Fusion Protein in E. coli; Preparation of Total Cell Extra acts;
+Protocol 1: Overexpression of Fusion Protein in E. coli;

-Determination of Optimal Time and Temperature Conditions for Overexpression of the
+Preparation of Total Cell Extracts; Determination of Optimal Time

+and Temperature Conditions for Overexpression of the Fusion Protein
-Fusion Protein 7

-Protocol 2 - SDS-PAGE Analysis of Proteins 9
+Protocol 2: SDS-PAGE Analysis of Proteins

-Protocol 3 - Purification of Fusion Protein by Affinity Chromatography 14
+Protocol 3: Purification of Fusion Protein by Affinity Chromatography

-Protocol 4 - Elution of Fusion Protein with Glutathione and Digestion with Thrombin 16
+Protocol 4: Elution of Fusion Protein with Glutathione and Digestion with Thr ombin57

-Notes to the Instructor 18
+Notes to the Instructor 60

-Acknowledgements 19
+Acknowledgements

-Literature Cited 20
+Literature Cited 63

-This ABLE workshop is part of an intensive 5 week long--one credit--laboratory module in molecular and cell biology taught in the Department of Biological Sciences at Purdue University.
-The laboratory, taken by juniors, seniors, and graduate students, meets once a week for a one hour lecture and twice a week for four hour long laboratory sessions.
-In the laboratory, students learn techniques and methods and perform a laboratory project focusing on the techniques they have learned in the module.
-After completing this laboratory module, students may take other 5 week long laboratory modules offered in other areas such as DNA fingerprinting, DNA sequence analysis, genomic cloning, transposon mutagenesis, etc.
+This workshop presented at the 25th ABLE conference is an update of the original workshop presented at the 17th ABLE workshop (Karcher et al. 1996).
+This ABLE workshop is part of an intensive 5 week long--two credits--laboratory module in molecular and cell biology taught in the Department of Biological Sciences at Purdue University.
+The laboratory, taken by juniors, seniors, and graduate students, meets once a week for a one hour lecture and twice a week for four hour long laboratory project focusing on the techniques they have learned in the module.
+After completing this laboratory module, students may take other 5 week long laboratory modules offered in areas such as DNA fingerprinting, DNA sequence analysis, genomic cloning, transposon mutagenesis, etc.